-Appointments are available at the end of each month from 9am to 3pm at one of our venues
+Appointments are available at the end of each month.
+Please check our appointment diary for more information.

 How much is a consultation?